ml5js/ml5-website-v02-docsify/docs/reference/sentiment.md

 </body>
 ```

 To allow the user to interact with the model, we need a input field for the user to provide the text to predict the sentiment of, a button to submit the text, and a paragraph element to display the sentiment prediction result.
-Let's define the variables to store these elements.
+Let's define the variables to store these elements in the `sketch.js` file.

 ```javascript
 let inputBox;